Ai Qing Biography

-Ai Qing Biography and Poems.
-This is biographical information on Ai Qing, one of the best poets of all time.
-This biography page also provides a link to poems written by Qing, as well as, a video biography...if available.
+The biography of Ai Qing.
+This page has biographical information on Ai Qing, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Aì Qing (Chinese : ; born Jiang Zhènghán and styled Jiang Haichéng ; March 27, 1910 – May 5, 1996), is regarded as one of the finest modern Chinese poets.
 He was known under his pen names Línbì, Kè'a and Éjia .